We will help you choose and deliver a car

 Leasing a Car in Lithuania as a Business

-Full Expense Deduction
+Expense Deduction

 Operating lease payments are 100% deductible as business expenses.
 Financial lease payments are deductible for the interest portion; the principal portion is depreciated.